lgeurts/lgeurts.github.io/_posts/2017-08-25-linux-kernel-explained.md

 ---
 layout: post
-title: Eat, Study, Sleep and Repeat
+title: The Linux kernel, how does it work?
 read_time: true
 comments: true
-category:
+category: Open Source
 tags: [ Linux ]
 ---